How to Fix “Unable to Build a Valid Certificate Chain for the Signer” Error?

 Step 1: Certificate Chain Generation for the Signer Certificate

-• First, get the Cross Root Intermediate CA Certificate and the Code Signing Intermediate CA Certificate.
+• First, get the Cross Root Intermediate CA and Code Signing Intermediate CA certificates.

 • Once you’ve downloaded both files, save them as separate Notepad documents and append the “.cer” extension to each.

-• Pick Privacy & Security from the menu on the left, then locate the Certificates section and select “View Certificates.
+• Pick Privacy & Security from the left menu, locate the Certificates section, and select “View Certificates.

 Privacy and Security Option Firefox